census-instrumentation/opencensus-service/README.md

 ### <a name="getting-started-standalone"></a>Standalone

 Create an Agent [configuration](#config) file based on the options described below.
-By default, the agent has the opencensus receiver enabled, but no exporters.
+Please note the Agent requires the `opencensus` receiver be enabled.
+By default, the Agent has no exporters configured.

 Build the Agent, see [Building binaries](#agent-building-binaries), and start it: